 The best way to manage CSS for larger projects is by using an external CSS file.
 This keeps your HTML and CSS separate, making it easier to organize and maintain your code.

-section of your HTML file, add this link to connect your external CSS file:1<head>
+• In the <head> section of your HTML file, add this link to connect your external CSS file:

 2 <link rel="stylesheet" href="style.css">